-Invoices for deliverables should be submitted to the program office for approval for payment.
+Invoices for deliverables should be submitted to the program office for approval for payment quarterly.
 Invoices must include a summary of deliverables provided and an accounting of associated fiscal expenditures.
-Each TAC Director will be responsible for timely and accurate submission of all required plans and reports.
-NYSED will review and discuss the reports with each TAC and work with the TAC to make any necessary adjustments.
+The vendor will be responsible for timely and accurate submission of all required reports.
+NYSED will review and discuss the reports with the vendor and work with them to make any necessary adjustments.